realiotech/realio-network-docs/docs/02-fullnode/05-reset-data.md

 Make sure that every node has a unique `priv_validator.json`.
 Do not copy the `priv_validator.json` from an old node to multiple new nodes.
 Running two nodes with the same `priv_validator.json` will cause you to **double sign**.
 :::

-After the reset, you can sync back your node with state-sync, check how depending you are doing this on:
+After the reset, you can sync back your node with state-sync.
+Click the appropriate link below for directions.
 - [Testnet](/testnet/join-public/state-sync)
 - [Mainnet](/mainnet/overview)